vanFEK/minetweaker-support/README.md

 # minetweaker-support

 ## EN:
 Examples for writing scripts will be published in this repository.
-Currently supported versions: 1.7.10 and 1.12.2.<br/>
+Currently supported versions: 1.7.10 and 1.12.2.
 Examples for newer versions will be written in the future.
 For older versions, examples will not be published.<br/>
-I am not the author of these modifications.
+**I am not the author of these modifications**.
 This repository is a single place where layouts for scripting are stored.<br/>
-Discord channel for suggestions, communication, and issues: https://discord.gg/XFMHYtqXYp
+>**Discord channel for suggestions, communication, and issues: https://discord.gg/XFMHYtqXYp**

 ### Notation in scripts:
 For example, there is a line: mods.agricraft.CustomWood.addShapeless(IItemStack output, IItemStack[] inputs);<br/>